shyam640/Bank-FAQ-Based-Chatbot-/README.md

 #To Run this project

 Clone this repository in you system.

-    Run-- main.py file
+Run-- main.py

 This is a jupyter notebook file

 After running this file you can either directly click on ip address that will flask server generate or you can go to template folder in the same directory and run home.html.

  #Requirements

  pip install nltk

- also need to install nltk english dictionary of nltk. pip install AdaboostClassifier pip install DecisionTreeClassifier pip install flask
+ also need to install nltk english dictionary of nltk.

+ pip install AdaboostClassifier

+ pip install DecisionTreeClassifier

+ pip install flask